 The world has been changed suddenly and dramatically by the Covid-19 pandemic and this puts enormous pressure on businesses to adapt quickly to the challenges of the “new normal” they have been thrust into.

-This means that businesses have to adapt to a world with the ever present risk of a Covid-19 outbreak.
+This means that Australian and New Zealand businesses have to adapt to a world with Covid-19 and the ever present risk of another outbreak.

 Covid-19 Challenges and Solutions